intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **uglify**

 Minify our built JavaScript files.
-This makes them small, but unreadable so not great for debugging.
+This makes them small but unreadable, so, not great for debugging.

 **cssmin**

-The same as `uglify` but for CSS
+The same as `uglify`, but for CSS

 _Lines 76 and 83_ have two calls to `grunt.registerTask` which bundle a bunch of tasks together.
-For example running `$ grunt minify` will run the `uglify` and `cssmin` tasks.
+For example, running `$ grunt minify` will run the `uglify` and `cssmin` tasks.

-While developing it is quite useful to watch the source files and re-run the build task:
+While developing, it is quite useful to watch the source files and re-run the build task:

 ```bash
 $ watch --color grunt